torik42/YaLafi/README.md

   Statement \\LTmacros{file.tex} reads macro definitions from the given file.
   Further own macros with arbitrary arguments can be defined on Python level, see section [Inclusion of own macros](#inclusion-of-own-macros).
-- “Undeclared” macros are silently ignored, keeping their arguments with enclosing \{\} braces removed.
+- Unknown macros are silently ignored, keeping their arguments with enclosing \{\} braces removed.
+  They can be listed with options --unkn and --list-unknown for yalafi and yalafi.shell, respectively.
 - Environment frames \\begin\{...\} and \\end\{...\} are deleted.
   We implement tailored behaviour for environment types listed in 'Parameters.environment\_defs' in file yalafi/parameters.py,